home-assistant/companion.home-assistant/docs/core/actions.md

 Actions is a generic system that allows you to easily integrate the Home Assistant automations system into multiple areas of iOS and [Apple Watch](/apple-watch/apple-watch.md).

 ## Creating Actions

+You can create actions either from within the app itself or in your Home Assistant `configuration.yaml`

+### Creating Actions in the App

 Actions are created from the Actions section of the App Configuration page within the companion App for iOS.
 Each action has required fields depending on your device:
 *   `Name`: the name of the action, this will be returned in the [Home Assistant event](https://www.home-assistant.io/docs/configuration/events/) fired by the app.
 *   `Text`: the descriptive text shown on the phone and watch.
 It is best to keep this relatively short as there is limited space on each action's button.